FreeRADIUS/freeradius-server/README.rst

 2. Save a copy of the default configuration: It WORKS.
 Don't change it!
 3. Verify that the server starts.
 (You ARE using debugging mode, right?)
 4. Send it test packets using "radclient", or a NAS or AP.
-5. Verify that the server does what you expect.
+5. Verify that the server does what you expect
-      - If it does not work, change the configuration, and go to step (3) If you're stuck, revert to using the "last working" configuration.
+    - If it does not work, change the configuration, and go to step (3)
+    - If you're stuck, revert to using the "last working" configuration.
     - If it works, proceed to step (6).
 6. Save a copy of the working configuration, along with a note of what you changed, and why.
 7. Make a SMALL change to the configuration.